-We estimate three specifications based on equation (2) using a probit model.
-We report the marginal effects from these regressions in table 6.
+We estimate three specifications based on Eq.
+(2) using a probit model.
+We report the marginal effects from these regressions in Table 6.
 As expected, the sign on the differences-in-differences estimator is positive in all three specifications.
-In specification (1), where we don't control for sex or income, the coefficient of interest implies that Taiwanese born in the year of the Dragon are about 6 percednt more likely to hold a bachelor's degree than Taiwanese born in a non-Dragon year.
-The coefficient is significant at the 10 percent level.
-When we control for sex and income in specification (3) the coefficient increases to 0.07 and becomes significant at the 5 percent level.
+In specification (1), where we do not control for sex or income, the coefficient of interest implies that Taiwanese born in the year of the dragon are about 6% more likely to hold a bachelors degree than Taiwanese born in a non-dragon year.
+The coefficient is significant at the 10% level.
+When we control for sex and income in specification (3) the coefficient increases to 0.07 and becomes significant at the 5% level.

-Taken as a whole, there is significant support for the idea that Asian Dragons are luckier than non-Dragons.
+Taken as a whole, there is significant support for the idea that Asian dragons are luckier than non-dragons.
 In the next section we offer a possible explanation for why this is the case.